4. Lists and attributes¶

 ## [1] 0 -12300 NA NA NaN -Inf NA

 4.1.2.
-Implicit conversion (coercion)#
+Implicit conversion (coercion)¶

+Recall that we referred to the three vector types as atomic ones.
+They can only be used to store elements of the same type.
 If we make an attempt at composing an object of mixed types with c, the common type will be determined in such a way that data are stored without information loss:

 c(-1, FALSE, TRUE, 2, "three", NA)